sergiopvilar/sergiovilar.github.io/about.md

 comments: false
 ---

-**vilar.cc** is all about who I want to become.
+This website is all about who I want to become.
 Here I write about things I do in my free time, stuff I’m learning at the work and things I want to learn.
-This blog is about the path to becoming a better developer and here I hope share with you all I learned in this meantime.
+This blog is about the path to become a better developer and here I hope share with you all I've learned in this meantime.

 *Thank You for reading!*